South Korea Bucket List – the complete list of things worth doing

 South Korea Bucket List

-There are quite a few things worth doing and seeing on Namhae island, and you can easily get there from Busan or Yeosu.
+There are many things worth seeing and doing on Namhae Island, and you can quickly get there from Busan or Yeosu.
 However, the Boriam Temple offers one of the most stunning views.

 You can park your car in the temple’s parking.
 From there, a small bus will take you up the mountain.
-However, be prepared to hike a little on foot, because you will need to do so in order to reach the top of the mountain, and the temple.
+However, be prepared to hike a little on foot because you will need to do so to reach the top of the hill and the temple.

-On a clear day, you will be delighted by the most amazing views, but we were unlucky to go on a foggy day (even if we couldn’t tell from the sea level).
+You will be delighted by the most amazing views on a clear day, but we were unlucky to go on a foggy day (even if we couldn’t tell from the sea level).

 Visit the DMZ and peak over to North Korea